Deliciously Chocolatey Truffles made into mini Christmas Puddings! Cute little gifts for the Festive season!

 - Green Fondant

-– Red Liquid Icing/Writing Pen
+- Red Fondant

 Heat the double cream in a pan until it just starts to boil and then turn off the heat – mix in the 400g of chocolate and then the butter until it is fully combined.

-2) Pour it all into a container and leave in the fridge for at least 3-4 hours, or preferably overnight.
+Pour it all into a container and leave in the fridge for at least 3-4 hours, or preferably overnight.

 Using a cup of hot water, Shape the truffles using a melon baller or two spoons to create small rounds – I dip my melon baller into the hot water each time to clean off any excess and make it easier for the mixture to drop out

-4) Place back in the fridge for a couple more hours or a quick blast in the freezer so the mixture is very cold again to prevent the truffles melting when decorating.
+Place back in the fridge for a couple more hours or a quick blast in the freezer so the mixture is very cold again to prevent the truffles melting when decorating.